-Allow all users toEnable this option to allow all users on the agent computer to overrideDisable Preventionthe entire prevention policy.CompletelyA mean and the entire the en
+Allow all users to Enable this option to allow all users on the agent computer to override Disable Prevention the entire prevention policy.

-A user can re-enable prevention on the agent computer if prevention was disabled by that user.
+Completely A user can re-enable prevention on the agent computer if prevention policy

-Allow specific users to override policy enforcement Enable this option to allow any of the listed users on the agent computer to override the entire prevention policy.
+Allow specific Enable this option to allow any of the listed users on the agent users to override computer to override the entire prevention policy.

 In the list of users, specify the users who can perform policy override.
 Each entry in the list must be a user name available on the agent computer.
 Use of a domain name preceding the user name is permitted.

-A user can re-enable prevention on the agent computer if prevention was disabled by that user.
-Allow specific groups to override policy enforcement Enable this option to allow users in any of the listed groups on the agent computer to override the entire prevention policy.
-In the list of groups, specify the groups that can perform policy override.
+Allow specific Enable this option to allow users in any of the listed groups on the groups to override agent computer to override the entire prevention policy.

+policy In the list of groups, specify the groups that can perform policy override.
 Each entry in the list must be a group name available on the agent computer.
 Use of a domain name preceding the group name is permitted.
-A user can re-enable prevention on the agent computer if prevention was disabled by that user.